ravo10/FIN-OS/README.md

 ### 0.0.42 ( 30.03.21 )
 - Fixed a few minor bugs
 ### 0.0.5 ( 02.04.21 )
-- Math and logic for checking if a to be new vector line crosses any old vector lines ( not allowed )
+- Added math and logic for checking if a to be new vector line crosses any old vector lines ( not allowed )
+### 0.0.6 ( 05.04.21 )
+- Finished up adding a program for checking if a new vector line crosses any old ones ( not allowed )
+- Added so after the first point is set, the prop always need to be in that local angle and have the same local normal vector from toolgun hit afterwards ( to not mess up the area ).
+In simple words: prop needs to have it's original angles for adding points and it can only be on one side ( strict mode )
+- Fixed some duplication issues/bugs
+- Added so it will check if the duplication has some security issues, like crossing lines ( strict mode )
+- Added ConVar "finos_disablestrictmode" ( important to use on servers that want no cheating with area definition )
+- Adjusted color to tool menu text
+- Added so Player can't set points within the area so it e.g. doubles up ( strict mode )
+- Adjusted the color pallette for the control panels

 ## @todo
-- BUG: Adjust logic for checking if a vector crosses when prop does not not spawn in a perfect position like many flat PHX's
+- Make a custom world model for the fin tool SWEP
+- Fix bones, so it will the Players custom player model
+- Make the strict mode better ( ? )
+- More testing to make be assured it is stable, for a stable release

 ## Licence
 This addon is created by [ravo (Norway)](https://steamcommunity.com/sharedfiles/filedetails/?id=1647345157) or the uploader of this current viewed [SWEP](https://steamcommunity.com/sharedfiles/filedetails/?id=2440349261) on Steam Workshop.